 Fig.5: Circuit Connection Flow

-The Smart Guidance Stick employs an HC-SR04 Ultrasonic sensor interfaced with an Arduino board, enhancing navigation for the visually impaired.
+In Figure 5, the circuit connection flow demonstrates the utilization of an HC-SR04 Ultrasonic sensor interfaced with an Arduino board., enhancing navigation for the visually impaired.
 The Ultrasonic sensor, responsible for scanning the path, connects to the Arduino's digital pins for triggering and receiving echo signals.
 Upon detecting an obstacle, the buzzer activates, emitting a beeping sound.
 Simultaneously, the LED lights up, alerting the user.[7]
 The Arduino's serial monitor displays real-time distance values in centimeters, aiding the blind person in gauging their surroundings.
 The seamless integration of the sensor, buzzer, and LED creates an intuitive system, empowering the visually impaired to navigate safely by interpreting the audible and visual cues provided by the Smart Guidance Stick.[2]

 4. Result